matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/Playground.md

 * **max_result_rows**=2000
 ## **Examples**

-In Playground, You can follow different interactive tutorials and pick one in the list box, and now the supported tutorials are shown below:
+In Playground, you can follow different interactive tutorials and pick one in the list box, and now the supported tutorials are shown below:

 * [**SSB Test with MatrixOne**](https://playground.matrixorigin.io/?tutorial=SSB-test-with-matrixone&step=1)